bkleinen/bkleinen.github.io/classes/ws2019/info1/labs/exercise-07.md

 # Pre-Lab

-Please bring these exercises printed out or written out with you to lab.
-Please have your name on your page.
+Please bring these exercises and their solutions printed out or written out with you to the lab.

-**P1**.
-How do you generate random numbers between 1 and 10 with Java?
+**P0** How do you generate random numbers between 1 and 10 with Java?
 In what package is the library?

-**P2.** How do you define an array that can count how often the numbers between 1 and 10 are generated?
+**P1** How do you define an array that can count how often the numbers between 1 and 10 are generated?
 We call this a frequency table.

-**P3.** Where can you find information about the lotto numbers that have been picked in Germany on the Internet?
+**P2** Where can you find information about the lotto numbers that have been picked in Germany on the Internet?

-**P4.** Where can you find information about javadoc on the Internet?
+**P3** Where can you find information about javadoc on the Internet?

 * * *

-# Post-Lab, AKA  What To Turn In
+# What To Hand In

 Your Lab Report should include: